Search for Schools

 Becoming a medical assistant may be an ideal career choice for organized individuals who want to begin a career in the healthcare field.
-Medical assistants perform administrative and clinical tasks in their everyday roles which can make it a solid choice for those contemplating a career in healthcare but unsure as to whether they are best suited to work in an office or patient-centered setting.
+Medical assistants perform administrative and clinical tasks in their everyday roles, making it a solid choice for those contemplating a career in healthcare but unsure as to whether they are best suited to work in an office or patient-centered setting.

-Minimal educational requirements for medical assistants range from a high school diploma with on-the-job training to a one year certificate or two-year degree program.
-Data from the U.S. Bureau of Labor Statistics (BLS) shows that careers in medical assisting are growing at a rate of 23 percent, which is much faster than the average rate for all occupations nationally (5 percent).
-The BLS predicts that 686,600 new medical assistant jobs will be created between 2018 and 2028 (BLS 2019).
+Minimal educational requirements for medical assistants range from a high school diploma with on-the-job training to a one-year certificate or two-year degree program.
+Data from the U.S. Bureau of Labor Statistics (BLS) shows that careers in medical assisting are growing at a rate of 18 percent, which is much faster than the average rate for all occupations nationally (eight percent).
+The BLS predicts that 132,600 new medical assistant jobs will be created between 2020 and 2030 (BLS 2021).

 With only a year of specialized training, aspiring medical professionals can be positioned to begin a comprehensive career in medical assisting.
 Equipped with administrative and clinical skill sets, medical assistants can enjoy lifelong careers in this role or choose to pivot into other careers in healthcare.

-Read on to learn more about how to become a medical assistant, including information on accredited education, certification, and salary.
+Read on to learn more about becoming a medical assistant, including information on accredited education, certification, and salary.

 Medical Assistant Specializations & Degree Types